Should the Air Have Rights?

 Marcel Duchamp, “50cc of Paris Air,” 1919, glass ampoule (broken and

 later restored), 5 1/4 x 2 11/16”. © Artists Rights Society (ARS), New York

-Kegang’s gesture parallels Duchamp’s compartmentalization of a ubiquitous element of seemingly no value, but recreated in times of great pollution enhances the importance (and absurdity) of fetishizing the purity of “elsewhere.”
+Kegang’s gesture parallels Duchamp’s compartmentalization of a ubiquitous element of seemingly no value, but, recreated in times of great pollution, enhances the importance (and absurdity) of fetishizing the purity of “elsewhere.”
 One of contemporary life’s greatest challenges is arguably an inability to find an elsewhere.
-There isn’t anywhere to put trash or bury nuclear waste or dispose of pollutants.
-Even carbon offset programs presume the commensurability of environments using the Cap-and-Trade concept conceived originally by a doctoral student, Thomas Crocker in 1966.
+There isn’t anywhere to put trash or bury nuclear waste or dispose of pollutants anymore.
+Even carbon offset programs presume the commensurability of environments, using the Cap-and-Trade concept conceived originally by a doctoral student, Thomas Crocker, in 1966.